inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/200-introduction.rst

 -------
 A Geographic Information System (GIS) is a system designed to enable people to work with data related to places on the Earth.
-A GIS allows the creation, storage, manipulation, and analysis of geographic data.
+A GIS allows the creation, storage, manipulation and analysis of geographic data.
 GIS is a very broad concept and can involve complex hardware and software.
 But for most people’s purposes, a simple GIS software application is all that is required.

-GIS can be used in a variety of fields, including in disaster management.
+GIS can be used in a variety of fields, including disaster management.
 In this training we use GIS software that is free and open, and which includes special functionality for the preparation of contingency plans.

-The software, called |QGIS|, is a Geographic Information System (GIS) that is user-friendly and open-source. |project_name| is a QGIS plugin which is also free and open-source, can create realistic scenarios of natural disaster impact for planning, preparation, and better response.
+The software, called |QGIS|, is a Geographic Information System (GIS) that is user-friendly and open-source. |project_name| is a QGIS plugin which is also free and open-source.
+It can create realistic scenarios of natural disaster impact for planning, preparation and better response.
 |project_name| is developed by |AIFDR| through consultation with |BNPB|.

 Data Analysis Using QGIS and |project_name| covers different material from the